All about apples

 Grease a 10 inch round baking tin and add the cake mixture

 Place the apple quarters on top of the cake mixture, working from the middle in a swirling pattern and placing the apple quarters quite densely

-Bake for 45 minutes – checking that the apples don’t burn
+Bake for 90 minutes – check after an hour that the apples don’t burn

 Leave cake to cool, sprinkle with granulated sugar and serve with whipped cream